akielxd/e46-blog/content/posts/Alternator-replacement.md

   image: "/images/alt-replacement/old-vs-new.png"
   alt: "Old vs New Alternator"
   relative: true
+summary: Planned to make it louder, ended up making it run again.
+Classic BMW — alternator out, fresh one in, back to changing headers soon.
 ---

 What was supposed to be a simple day installing my catless headers turned into a bit of a detour.
 I went to start the car and… nothing.
 Completely dead.